ros2/ros1_bridge/README.md

 * `std_msgs`
 * as well as the Python package `rospkg`

-To run the following examples you will also need these ROS1 packages:
+To run the following examples you will also need these ROS 1 packages:
 * `rosbash` (for `rosrun` executable)
 * `roscpp_tutorials`
 * `rospy_tutorials`